 Four of Wands

-After the victories of the Two of Wands or the travels of the Three of Wands, the Four of Wands represents a coming home and celebration of the gains and strides you have made so far.
+After the victories of the Two of Wands or the travels of the Three, the Four of Wands represents a homecoming: a celebration of the gains and strides you have made so far.

-It denotes a time for family, recuperating in familiar surroundings, or going away with your close ones.
+This is not merely a card of celebration; it is the ultimate 'social card'.
+It denotes a time for family, recuperating in familiar surroundings, or traveling with your closest companions.

-It may also be a time for making gains closer to yourself: strengthening existing relationships and friendships, or making new ones.
+It is also a time for making gains closer to home: strengthening existing relationships or forging new ones.

-There may also be a sense that you have transformed yourself to get to this point by moving up in your social hierarchy through success or fame.
-You will be now making inroads into a new circle of acquaintances and friends, especially in career.
+There may be a sense that you have transformed yourself to reach this point, perhaps moving up the social hierarchy through success or recognition.
+You will now be making inroads into a new circle of acquaintances and friends, especially within your career.

-In any case, this card’s main message is celebration, and there was one circle of people who seriously knew how to celebrate.
+In any case, this card’s main message is celebration.
+In myth, there was one circle of people who truly knew how to celebrate.

 The Maenads

-The Maenads were adult women who followed the God Dionysus.
-They would dance into a state of intoxicated frenzy, causing an ecstatic state of mind that brought them closer to the God Dionysus.
-Within this state the Maenads were said to have massive strength (and myth tells us a few unfortunate characters were torn to death by them!) and the ability of prophecy.
+The Maenads were adult women who followed the god Dionysus.
+They would dance into an intoxicated frenzy, inducing an ecstatic state of mind that brought them closer to the divine.
+Within this state, the Maenads were said to possess massive strength (myth tells us a few unfortunate characters were torn to pieces by them) and the gift of prophecy.

-There was also quite a bit of passionate love going on; Venus in Aries!
+There was also an abundance of passionate love involved: Venus in Aries.

-The cult of Dionysus was widespread in Ancient Greece with different customs in each area, although the Maenads were a common theme.
-They first appear in myth as nymphs but are later referred to as human followers of Dionysus.
+The cult of Dionysus was widespread in Ancient Greece.
+Customs varied by region, but the Maenads remained a common theme.
+They first appear in myth as nymphs, but are later referred to as mortal followers of the god.

-The cult of Dionysus itself is thought to be ancient and may have roots in prehistory.
-A central part of it is the drinking of undiluted wine (or in earlier times, mead) with the express aim of intoxication.
-This is significantly different to the normal drinking of wine that was mixed with water to avoid intoxication, as per the Temperance card.
+The cult of Dionysus is ancient, likely possessing roots in prehistory.
+A central part of the rite was the drinking of undiluted wine (or, in earlier times, mead) with the express aim of intoxication.
+This is significantly different from the standard practice of mixing wine with water to avoid drunkenness, as seen in the Temperance card.

 Description and Symbology

-We see a group of Maenads engaged in dance underneath a structure with 4 posts.
-This represents the 4 corners of the home or could be an alter to Dionysus himself (especially given that Dionysus was the god of Festivities and was said to be present at every good party).
+We see a group of Maenads engaged in dance beneath a structure with four posts.
+This represents the four corners of the home, or perhaps an altar to Dionysus himself (fitting, given that the god of festivities was said to be present at every good gathering).

-The top is decked with garlands of flowers representing fertility, growth and a celebration of life.
+The canopy is decked with garlands of flowers, representing fertility, growth, and the celebration of existence.
+Below these garlands, the Maenads dance in pure, ecstatic joy.

 The Four Wands and Garlands